Allied Health Sciences Major Requirements

 - Holds to registration: There are several holds which may be placed that will restrict your ability to register for classes.
 Please be sure all holds that will affect your registration have been lifted at least 3 days prior to your advising session.

 - Watch the AHS Orientation welcome video.
 This is a mandatory request and provides key information you will need to know for your advising session.

 - Review the AHS major and plans of study to familiarize yourself with the course requirements by concentration within the major.

-- While the advisor will have access to AP and Early College Experience (ECE) courses and scores, not all may be available at the time of your appointment.
+- While the advisor will have access to AP and Early College Experience (ECE) courses and scores, not all may be available at your advising session.
 Your advisor will review test scores they have but be prepared to confirm and/or provide missing information.

-- Freshmen Students: If you took courses at a Community College while in High School, please make sure the official transcript is sent to the Office of Undergraduate Admissions.
+- First Year Students: If you took courses at a Community College while in High School, please make sure the official transcript is sent to the Office of Undergraduate Admissions.

 - Transfer Students: Please make sure your official transcripts from all previous institutions are sent to UConn as soon as possible to avoid any enrollment issues.
 Questions regarding Transfer credits must be directed to the Office of Transfer Admissions.
 A week before Orientation, review your Transfer Credit Report.
 If the report has notes of people to contact for a course review, please follow those directions as soon as possible.
 This is important if you need this course as a pre-requisite during registration.

-Click here to watch the Orientation Welcome Video – This video presentation is mandatory and must be viewed prior to your orientation session.
+Watch the AHS Orientation Welcome Video – This video presentation is mandatory and must be viewed prior to your orientation session.
 It provides key information about advising, the major and your orientation session.